The Center of Hope

 Trilogy Architecture assisted their client, Hill Country Community Clinic, in evaluating an appropriate site for the building, providing building designs that would result in an integrated, useful, and effective method of delivering healthcare into Redding and its population of about 100,000 people.

+A two-story building now known as the Center of Hope provides healthcare services as well as a two-story building with separate housing apartments that serves homeless students attending a nearby community college.
 “Students who are actively trying to improve their lives, but for a variety of reasons might not have a permanent home can qualify to live in the apartments for free.
 The Center of Hope has a four unit, 16 bed apartment building to mitigate that issue.”

 Modern design inspired by centuries-old design principles